LogtalkDotOrg/logtalk.org/_posts/2019-11-21-handling-missing-data.md

 The [`expecteds`](https://logtalk.org/library/library_index.html#expecteds)
-library provides other useful predicates for constructing and handling expected references.
-The use of the [`expected/1`](https://logtalk.org/library/expected_1.html) parametric object enables static binding to be used for all calls to the predicates that operate on expected references for best performance.
+library provides other useful predicates for constructing and handling expected terms.
+The use of the [`expected/1`](https://logtalk.org/library/expected_1.html) parametric object enables static binding to be used for all calls to the predicates that operate on expected terms for the best performance.

 ### Resources